Updated April 2, 2022 . AmFam Team

 This coverage can play a key role in the payment of reasonable medical expenses that you or others on your boat incur in the event of a covered, accidental injury.
 Note that this coverage is available on all specialty vehicles, but not available for campers and personal trailers.

-Finding the right protection now is as important as making the right decision on the make and model of your recreational toy.
-Connect with your American Family Insurance agent today and request a quote for a suite of coverages that protects you best.
+Finding the right protection now is as important as making the right decision on the make and model of your recreational vehicle.
+Connect with your American Family Insurance agent (Opens in a new tab) today and request a quote for a suite of coverages that protects you best.
 You'll have a chance to explore additional coverage options with your agent, and in the end, you’ll be ready for a summer full of fun.